Pediatrician Misdiagnosis of Choking Hazard Lawsuit

 - Plaintiff's expert says the doctor should have recognized the likelihood of a foreign body in her throat.
 That might be reaching beyond what the claim requires.
 The question is not whether it was likely or not likely that it was a foreign object.
 The question is given the risk/benefit (and cost) of diagnostic testing, whether a reasonable, prudent doctor would have sent her to the ER when the child did not appear to be in acute distress.

 - What happened in the emergency room at Children's Hospital?
 The parents drove their child to the hospital which was probably 30 minutes away from their house (assuming they did not move since they filed the lawsuit and assuming they were coming from their home).
 I'm surprised there is no claim for failing to provide immediate and proper emergency care for this emergency.
 The defendants may argue - most likely indirectly -- that the hospital's airway obstruction and foreign body aspiration was negligent.

-If you have been harmed from a medical mistake, we can help you get the justice and compensation you deserve.
-Miller & Zois has a history of results, earning seven figure verdicts and settlements in surgical malpractice injury and wrongful death cases.
-Speak to an attorney today at 800-553-8082 or get a free, no obligation online case review.More Malpractice Claim Information
+If you have been harmed by a medical mistake, we can help you get the justice and compensation you deserve.
+Miller & Zois has a history of results, earning seven-figure verdicts and settlements in surgical malpractice injury and wrongful death cases.
+Speak to an attorney today at 800-553-8082 or get a free, no-obligation online case review.More Malpractice Claim Information

 - What is the most you can get for a medical negligence claim in Maryland?